Ethiopia, April-May 2012:

 Return to main Ethiopia 2012 webpage

-during the 16rh century by a local emir, Abu Bakr.
+Harar was founded during the 16th century by a local emir, Abu Bakr.

 It lies in a fertile agriculture area, where the main cultures are khat, coffee, and mangoes.
 It is the main center of

-city in the world.
-It is said to have the largest density of mosques of any
+4th-holiest city in the world.
+It is said to have the largest density of

-city in the world.
-However, most are small, and none has a distinguished
+mosques of any city in the world.
+However, most are small, and none has a

-atmospheric streets enclosed by a 5m wall with 7 gates.
-For centuries it has
+small, atmospheric streets enclosed by a 3.4km-long wall with 7 gates.
+For

-been a major trade center and a meeting point for people from Africa, the
+centuries it has been a major trade center and a meeting point for people

 Panoramic views |